Summer Learning Program

 The Andy Roddick Foundation develops and operates free six‐week summer learning programs for elementary students, keeping them mentally and physically active over the summer months.
 Students engage in thematic, inquiry-based learning to develop skills that promote achievement in and out of school, all while engaging their families and the community in their learning.
 The goal is to not only provide students with a memorable summer experience but also to build resilient students who have the skills and traits, such as initiative and persistence, needed to reach their potential.

-This summer, students from Hart Elementary School will travel through time — starting in the 1900s and ending by creating their own future!
-Each week, students will explore a new decade to learn about that time period through sports, science, literacy, arts, and more!
+This summer, students from Hart Elementary School will learn about Superheroes and how to be superheroes in their own lives!
+Each week, students will explore a Superhero with related sports, science, literacy, arts and other fun activities!

-Pecan Springs and Harris Elementary Students Are All About Reading!
+Pecan Springs and Harris Elementary Students Will Spend Summer At The Museum!

 Check out all the results from the 2017 Summer Learning Program in our 2017 Summer Learning Program Impact Report.

 Students lose at least two months of math and reading skills over the summer months when they aren't engaged in quality summer learning.
 This has a cumulative effect over time, with students from under-resourced areas falling further and further behind each summer, putting them behind their peers each fall and less ready for college and careers.